Wesztman/nippe/README.md

 1. A window will pop up in the lower left corner, asking if you want to open the repository in a container.
 Click "Reopen in Container"
  (**OR** press `F1` and type "Remote-Containers: Reopen in Container")

+### Formatting

+Formatting is strictly done by [Black](https://black.readthedocs.io/en/stable/) and the project is setup to automatically format on save.

+### Versioning

+Versioning follows SemVer and is handled automatically by [setuptools-git-versioning](https://setuptools-git-versioning.readthedocs.io/en/stable/) together with tags.

+To get the current version you can run `setuptools-git-versioning` in a terminal inside of the repo.

+## Testing

+We encourage you to provide unit tests for your code contributions.

+The tests should be added in the `tests/` folder and can be run by executing `pytest` in a terminal.

+Tests can also be run through VSCodes [Command Palette or Test Explorer](https://code.visualstudio.com/docs/python/testing#_run-tests).

 ### Building code for ESP device

 1. Install [ESP-IDF](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) extension in VSCode